ahmettaramis/kinkajou/README.md

   	- test_form_with_empty_data()
   	- test_form_with_partial_data()
   	- test_form_tutor_not_selected()
+  - All code was implemented by myself to fit the project logic, only idea for tests were given.

-- I have used https://www.w3schools.com/django/ for general help on Django syntax and its tools.
+- I have used https://www.w3schools.com/django/ & https://docs.djangoproject.com/en/5.1/topics/ for general help and understanding of Django syntax and its tools.
+- I have used https://www.w3schools.com/html/default.asp for a deeper understanding of HTML for templates
 - I have used chatGPT for a deeper understanding of git and how to use the CLI to manage our project.

-**Raphael Ahiable**
+#### Raphael Ahiable
 - I consulted ChatGPT to ensure test classes thoroughly covered views and forms I had written.
 It was also used to debug these test classes.

 - The following test classes were affected by this: